Discipline

 Discipline Investigations

-Discipline offences are separated into minor and major offences.
-Minor offences can usually be dealt with by an authorised officer but major offences and repeated/multiple minor offences must progress to a Discipline Committee.
+Many offences will only be dealt with by an authorised officer but more serious offences will progress to a Discipline Committee.

 Please note, if your case is being investigated by the police the university will not investigate until the police have finished their investigation.
 However, the university could still suspend you from parts of campus or from the university in the meantime - see the Risk Assessment Panel section below.

-An authorised officer is appointed by the university to investigate your case.
-You can request a list of these officers by emailing discipline@keele.ac.uk.
+An Investigating Officer is appointed by the university to investigate your case - you can request a list of these officers by emailing discipline@keele.ac.uk.

 Stage 2 - Discipline Committee

-You are invited to attend the committee, normally with 7 days notice, and are asked to submit a statement and any evidence beforehand.
+You are invited to attend the committee, normally with 14 days notice, and are asked to submit a statement and any evidence beforehand.
 You can also call witnesses to speak to the committee.
-You will have the chance to put forward your version of events and question the authorised officer about their investigation.
+You will have the chance to put forward your version of events and question the Investigating Officer about their investigation.

 You will be given the committee's decision in writing - see below for a list of potential penalties the committee can impose.